 Predicting inflation is an important component of preparing for retirement.
 The NewRetirement retirement planning calculator enables you to make your own predictions about inflation, and easily change them to see the impact on your finances now and well into your future.

-You can even put one number for general inflation, another for housing inflation and yet another for medical costs, which have been rising much faster than other services.
-This can greatly increase the accuracy of your retirement plans.
+You can even put one number for general inflation, another for housing inflation and yet another for medical costs, which have been rising much faster than those for other services.
+This can greatly increase the accuracy of your retirement planning.

 5. Rate of return on investments